 A common issue for Retreat-based strategies is that they often run counter to other practical, social, or economic values.
-For example, relocating the WRR and other vulnerable assets to outside of the study area is not a feasible alternative for the study area.
+For example, relocating the WRR and other vulnerable assets to outside of the study area is not a feasible alternative.
 There are multiple motives to locating the redeveloped sports facility within the study area: It will be close to the downtown; the land use of the study area is already established as recreational; it will provide waterfront access for visitors; it will provide recreation facilities to newly developed housing across Glen Cove Creek; and it is located near the ferry.
 For these and other reasons, relocating the sports facility is not desirable.
-On a smaller scale, Retreat could involve high value development or redevelopment of the study area's highest elevation areas first (i.e., the least flood-prone areas).
+On a smaller scale, Retreat could involve high value development or redevelopment for recreational purposes of the study area's highest elevation areas first (i.e., the least flood-prone areas).
 For example, WRR recreational features could be prioritized to the four athletic fields to the southwest and at the location of the existing Glen Cove Compost Area, both of which are about 10 feet higher than the surrounding athletic fields and properties along Morris Avenue.

-5.2.2 NON-STRUCTURAL, STRUCTURAL, AND NATURAL/NATURE-BASED SOLUTIONS hazard.
-Non-structural measures are consistent with the resiliency strategies of Accommodate and Retreat.
-Examples of non-structural measures (consistent with the USACE National Floodproofing Committee guidance) include:
+5.2.2 NON-STRUCTURAL, STRUCTURAL, AND NATURAL/NATURE-BASED SOLUTIONS